junwatu/color-detection-openai/blogs/README.md

 npm install
 ```

 Create a `.env` file and copy all environment variables from the `.env.example` file.
-You need an OpenAI key for this project, please look in [this section](#3-get-the-openai-key) on how to get the key.
+We need an OpenAI key for this project, please look in [this section](#3-get-the-openai-key) on how to get the key.

 ```ini
 OPENAI_API_KEY=sk-proj-secret